Panasonic GH5 vs L1

 Studio photographers will appreciate that the Panasonic GH5 (unlike the L1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the L1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the L1 was succeeded by the Panasonic L10.
+Both the GH5 and the L1 have been discontinued, but can regularly be found used on eBay.
+The L1 was replaced by the Panasonic L10, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH5 or the Panasonic L1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.